dgatf/msrc/README.md

 Remarks:

+1. Voltage, current, temperatures values to be divided by 100

-1. There are two temperatures values.
+2. There are two temperatures values.
 No idea what's the difference

-2. Telemetry voltage is 7%-9% higher than actual battery voltage
+3. Telemetry voltage is 7%-9% higher than actual battery voltage

-3. Before throttle is raised from 0, programming packets are sent between telemetry packets:
+4. Before throttle is raised from 0, programming packets are sent between telemetry packets:

 Byte | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13
 --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---